PrestaShop/docs/src/content/1.7/basics/keeping-up-to-date/migration.md

 ## Other migration options for developers

-The manual process explained to export and import data with CSV files from database.
+The manual process explained how to export and import data with CSV files from database.
 If you are a developer and you are willing to build your own tools for migrations, other ways exist to get the business data.